sunilmbaedu/Zomato-Dashboard/README.md

 # Zomato Dashboard
 ![Zomato Dashboard](https://github.com/user-attachments/assets/b614379c-adce-4293-aa16-6ec7d6a63fd8)
-Click on the link and check the <a href="https://app.powerbi.com/view?r=eyJrIjoiMzcwNzdjZDUtZmMwZC00MzUwLWFhOTgtNmVjM2MwODhmZGM0IiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9">live dashboard</a> here to view
+Click on the link and check the <a href="https://app.powerbi.com/view?r=eyJrIjoiMzcwNzdjZDUtZmMwZC00MzUwLWFhOTgtNmVjM2MwODhmZGM0IiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9">Dashboard Preview</a> here to view

 ## Overview

 Welcome to the Zomato Dashboard project!
 This project aims to provide a comprehensive and visually appealing dashboard for Zomato professionals to analyze Zomato's key metrics and make informed decisions.
 The dashboard is created using a combination of Excel and Power BI, leveraging the power of data analysis and visualization tools.

-Created And Developed By

-Zomato Dashboard

 📌 Overview